ANAGLYPHIC 3-D Photos (best for websites and printed material)

 Be sure to place the RED lens of the RED/CYAN viewer glasses over your LEFT eye.

-For one free pair of viewing glasses send a Self Addressed Stamped Envelope to:
+For one free pair of RED/CYAN viewing glasses send your request and a SASE to:

 Rainbow Symphony, Inc. 6860 Canby Ave.
 Suite 120 Reseda · CA · 91335